dfelinto/blender-manual/manual/addons/object/cell_fracture.rst

 Usage
 =====

-- In Object Mode select the object you want to Fracture.
+#.
+In Object Mode select the object you want to break apart.
-- Use the Operator Search menu: "Cell fracture selected mesh" (search "cell" will find the list item).
+#.
+Use the :ref:`Operator Search <bpy.ops.wm.search_operator>`: "Cell fracture selected mesh"
-- This will pop up the add-ons menu's.
+   (search "cell" will find the list item).
+This will pop up the add-ons menu's.
-- Then choose your settings (you can try small settings first, large settings may be slow).
+#.
+Then choose your settings (you can try small values first, large values may be slow).
-- If you use defaults and the next layer checkbox is active, the fractured object will appear on the next layer to the active objects layer.
+   If you use the defaults and when the next layer checkbox is active, the fractured object will appear on the next layer to the active objects layer.

 .. admonition:: Reference